Install perl and gnuplot on your computer

 The command generates a file named output.png similar to this:

 You can see in the graph above that users are not really using the system until around 7AM.
-Traffic increases around 9AM then around 11:30AM.
-We see a spike in the number of requests and slowdown in response times overall (which can be seen in the median and 98th percentile response time markings).
+Traffic increases around 9AM.
+Then the traffic increases more at 11:30AM and we see a spike in the number of requests and slowdown in response times (which can be seen in the median and 98th percentile response time markings).

 For more detailed documentation on this graphing tool, see the Readme file.

-One easy way to view large files is using the "less" command on the shell (via Cygwin on Windows or Terminal on Mac).
+One easy way to view large files is using the "less" command on the shell (via Cygwin or Linux Subsystem on Windows or Terminal on Mac).
 For example, run this command "less request.log", search by typing "/2016 11:3[0-9]:" then press enter to search for 11:30AM timeframe in the file.

 The steps below teach you how to analyze the request.log.
 You start by generating traffic graphs, then cross referencing them to the request.log and rlog.jar tool output.